egonw/cdkbook/reaction.md

 ## CMLReact files

 There is also a CML extension for reactions [<a href="#citeref1">1</a>].
-But because CML files can contain a lot of information, we read an [`IChemFile`](http://cdk.github.io/cdk/latest/docs/api/org/openscience/cdk/interfaces/IChemFile.html) from this file, and extrac the [`IReaction`](http://cdk.github.io/cdk/latest/docs/api/org/openscience/cdk/interfaces/IReaction.html) from that:
+But because CML files can contain a lot of information, we read an [`IChemFile`](http://cdk.github.io/cdk/latest/docs/api/org/openscience/cdk/interfaces/IChemFile.html) from this file, and extract the [`IReaction`](http://cdk.github.io/cdk/latest/docs/api/org/openscience/cdk/interfaces/IReaction.html) from that:

 **Script** [code/ReactionCMLReact.groovy](code/ReactionCMLReact.code.md)
 ```groovy